phone-plusPhone Number Registration

 In order to register your organization or campaign to send text messages, you'll want to make sure to have the following:

-When registering your 10DLC phone number, you'll be asked to submit a URL of a website that contains a sign-up form where people can opt-in to receive mobile messages.
+When registering your phone number, you may be asked to submit a URL of a website that contains a sign-up form where people can opt-in to receive mobile messages.
 To ensure your registration is approved, please make sure your form includes the following three elements:

 1. a non-required field for collecting mobile phone numbers